 This brief tutorial shows students and new users how to install PyCharm on Ubuntu 16.04 / 17.10 and 18.04.

 When you’re ready to install PyCharm on Ubuntu, continue with the steps below.

 Install Snap Package Management

 Snap is a new way and better way to install packages on Ubuntu.
 It’s quick and easy and provides better package management support.

-Ubuntu 17.10 and 18.04 may already have Snap package management installed. so you may not have to run the commands below.
-However, on Ubuntu 16.04 desktops, you will have to run the commands below to install Snap package management.
+Ubuntu 17.10 and 18.04 may already have Snap package management installed.
+So you may not have to run the commands below.
+However, on Ubuntu 16.04 desktops, you must run the commands below to install Snap package management.

 sudo apt install snapd snapd-xdg-open

 After running the above commands, continue below to install PyCharm.